cyber-dojo/cyber-dojo/docs/how-to-contribute-to-start-points.md

 This is the most helpful way you can contribute to the LTFs.

 The obvious/canonical/documented commands for a given LTF can be _slow_ for two main reasons:
-- Each cyber-dojo [test] run is 100% stateless - it is executed in a _new_ container and cannot, for example, take advantage of caching from previous runs.
+- Each cyber-dojo [test] run is 100% stateless - it is executed in a _new_ container and cannot, for example, take advantage of caching from previous [test].
 - Default language installs tend to be tailored for large projects, not very small ones that don't need or want complicated extra bells and whistles.

 For example, the initial start-point for `csharp-nunit` used `dotnet` commands